30 Essential Travel Packing Hacks I Swear By After Years of Traveling

 First of all, the right bag size saves you from those awkward check-in moments where the airline staff suddenly pulls out the measuring frame and you’re standing there hoping your suitcase magically shrinks.

 You’ll find stairs and those beautiful cobblestone streets that look dreamy in photos but feel like a full workout when you’re dragging an oversized suitcase behind you.
+It really changes how you think about luggage packing and what kind of suitcase you actually need.

 On paper, it sounded perfect.